danieldriver/danieldriver.github.io/_pages/courses.md

 layout: page
 title: Courses
 subtitle: Course Offerings &amp; Resources
-desc: Current and recent courses offered at the Atlantic School of Theology.
+desc: Current courses offered in rotation at the Atlantic School of Theology.
 permalink: /courses/
 ---

+I teach a variety of courses at the [Atlantic School of Theology](http://www.astheology.ns.ca/).
+In addition to covering the basics for graduate-level survey and language requirements, I try to offer a representative rotation of courses from the three parts of Tanakh by covering selections from the Law, the Prophets, and the Writings.

+## Courses at AST

 {::nomarkdown}
-<p>I teach the following courses at the <a href="http://www.astheology.ns.ca/">Atlantic School of Theology</a>.
-In addition to covering the basics for graduate-level survey and language requirements, I try to offer a representative rotation of courses from the three parts of Tanakh by covering selections from the Law, the Prophets, and the Writings.</p>

 <div class="courses">

   <div class="grid no-gutters">